rothdearl/VirtruTechnicalAssignment/README.md

 ### System Requirements

-Python is required in order to install dependencies and run the script.
+Python is required in order to install dependencies and run the test script.
 You can download it [here](https://www.python.org/downloads/).
 To test the installation, run the following commands:

 **Mac/Linux:**